Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool uploads a file from local disk to the wiki's File namespace, returns title and URL, and distinguishes from related sibling tools like upload-file-from-url and update-file.
+The description clearly states the tool's purpose: uploading a file from local disk into the wiki's File namespace and returning the title and URL.
+It distinguishes from sibling tools like upload-file-from-url and update-file, making the purpose specific and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.